Become an informed active partipant in creating your best life.

 Be Well: Yoga for People with Parkinson's Disease

-A weekly group class for people with Parkinson’s Disease (PD).
-This yoga class is specifically designed to address common issues for people with PD and includes exercises and strategies to practice at home.
+A weekly live online group yoga class for people with Parkinson’s Disease (PD).
+This class is specifically designed to address common issues for people with PD and includes exercises and strategies to practice at home.

 Thursdays, from 2 pm - 3:15 pm